kishanpatel789/kp_data_dev_blog_repos/pytest_your_fastapi_app/README.md

-# Pytest Your Fastapi App
+# Pytest Your FastAPI App

 **Objective**: This project implements testing on a Fastapi application.
 The API provides CRUD operations to a recipe database stored in SQLite.